thesassway/thesassway.com/source/news/html5-weekly-issue-1.html.markdown

 ---
-Date: 30 August 2011 11:00
+date: 30 August 2011 11:00
-Categories: news, adam-stacoviak
+categories: news, adam-stacoviak
-Author: Adam Stacoviak
+author: Adam Stacoviak
-Summary: We get linked to not once, but twice in the VERY FIRST issue of HTML5 Weekly!
+summary: We get linked to not once, but twice in the VERY FIRST issue of HTML5 Weekly!
 ---

 # HTML5 Weekly links to check out!